Mailman (City Letter Carrier)

 You can give a mailman any package that has the postage paid on it either via a computer printed label (such as Click 'N Ship) or a label where the recipient will pay the return postage.
 In the latter case, the label will clearly say "No Postage Necessary If Mailed Within The United States".
 Every letter carrier should accept the package no questions asked.
 The exception to this would be a city letter carrier who may not have a USPS vehicle which they are operating from and are unable to bring the package back to the Post Office.
 In that case I believe you can go to www.usps.com to schedule a package pickup.
 Thanks for writing.

-Asked by BG almost 11 years ago
+Asked by Jules about 11 years ago

-Asked by AS about 11 years ago
+Asked by ashley over 11 years ago

 If a person lives at 1 address, has certain important mail delivered there & in the same town, use another person's address to have other mail delivered there?